Around My Family Table

 • camping planning

-By Wendy O'Neal 5 Comments
+By Wendy O'Neal 6 Comments

 Cooking Healthy on a Budget

-I hope y’all are enjoying our budget series so far.
-Today I’ll be giving you some of my tips on cooking healthy on a budget.
+I’ve got a few tips on cooking healthy on a budget.
 It may seem daunting when you are pinching your pennies, but with some planning and smart shopping it’s easier than you’d think.
 Educating yourself is a big part of the equation.
 Look at labels, cut out the junk, and if you splurge let it be on quality ingredients.
 Plan ahead and find which stores in your area have the cheapest produce.
 By cooking at home, you are in control of ingredients and the cost of your meals.
 Healthy food can be quick and simple with a little know-how.

 Nutritional Bang for Your Buck